fpicchi/bilateralfilter/README.md

 ## Notes

-Beware that *sometimes* the first images processed, regardless of the image, has distorted timings due to, probably, some kind of hidden CUDA startup.
+Beware that *sometimes* the first images processed, regardless of the image, has distorted timings due to, probably, some kind of hidden startup hiccup.
 To get valuable results (for both OpenCV and this implementation) it's advisable to run the benchmark multiple times while also changing the order of the pictures.

 ### Naive CUDA version note